antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 * `color` - color of the node unless a node sets its own `color`,
 * `icon` - secondary icon of the node, which is displayed separately from [Node](#node) `icon`,
 * `pill` - pill of the node unless a node sets its own `pill`.
+* `minimal` - flag informing whether to use special minimized style for the node.
+Note that icon and title card won't be visible when this is enabled.

 Field values are defined the same way as in [Node](#node) specification, however, `icon` can obtain [Navbar item](#navbar-item) `iconName` values as well.